valmik/haptica_manipulation/README.md

 rosrun haptica_manipulation path_planner.py

+# Things to do:
+- interface
+- testing / robustness
+- tuning?
+- launch files?

 # Issues:
 - Update IK solver links to come from the move group rather than being manually entered
 - Make an IK-based planner